Adult Cardiothoracic Anesthesiology Fellowship

 Fellows take call from home for cardiac emergencies such as repair for Type A dissections during the year.
 This offers an extraordinary variety of cases for our cardiothoracic fellow to be involved with.

 The fellowship includes a one-month experience managing adult cardiothoracic surgical patients in a critical care setting as well as a month learning about the intricacies of cardiopulmonary bypass/perfusion.
-Additionally, there is a required rotation in cardiology and an elective month at Columbia Presbyterian Hospital in NYC for VADs and transplants.
+Additionally, there is a required rotation in cardiology and an elective month at New York University Langone Health in New York City for VADs and transplants.
 During the cardiology rotation the fellow works directly with cardiologists to improve their diagnostic and interpretive skills in echocardiography.

 In addition to perioperative teaching, there is a dedicated weekly lecture series.
 The fellow actively participates in the monthly mortality and morbidity conference, echo rounds and journal clubs and also receives multidisciplinary instruction in both TEE and TTE.
 The fellow acts as a mentor to residents and has an opportunity to supervise them later in their training.
 The goal is to provide high quality patient care and to train competent anesthesiologists who will become future leaders in our specialty.
 By the completion of fellowship, the fellow will be well prepared to take the Advanced PTE Exam.